Lacctoff/Real-Estate-App/README.md

 ##

 Thank you for using Aparte!
-We hope you find your dream home or the perfect tenant for your property.
+We hope you find your dream home or the perfect tenant for your property.........